Skip to main content

 b) If you cursor over any state in the map, it presents you with the average score on each of the Big Five for that state.
 It also presents you with n-size for the sample used for that state as well how that state-ranked for each personality trait in comparison with all fifty states.
 This gives you a chance to review rank order and sample size as well as mean.

 2) Turn this into an ANOVA example.
 Yes, the color-coding on the map suggests some regional differences, but do they actually pan out when one conducts an ANOVA?
-Below, I've provided neuroticism data by region so that you can use it in class.
+Below, I've provided neuroticism data by region so you can use it in class.
 It is coded such that 1 = West, 2 = South, 3 = Northeast, 4 = Midwest.

 Spoiler alert: It is statistically significant, but not all regions vary from all other regions.
 Additionally, there is some marginal significance in the post-hocs that you can discuss.